nolanlab/CodexNapariViewer/README.md

 For example:
  	python Viewer.py C:\NolanLab\Viewer_testProcessedData reg001_montage.tif

+	For Unix/Mac users, not that the direction of slashes are different on unix based systems.
+You can edit Viewer.py to correct this.

 6. The above script would now open the viewer with the reg001_montage.tif file open based on the markers specified in channelNames.txt present in the processed folder.